McFistyBuns/CBTMovement/README.md

 ## Configuration

-`mod.json` contains movement modifier for Jumping.
-Walk and Sprint movement modifiers are found in the StreamingAssests\data\constants\CombatGameConstants.json file
+`mod.json` contains movement ToHit modifier for Jumping.
+Walk and Sprint movement ToHit modifiers are found in the StreamingAssests\data\constants\CombatGameConstants.json file